We have a lot of pine needles that have fallen on our lawn. Can we mow them...

 We have a lot of pine needles that have fallen on our lawn.
 Can we mow them like fallen leaves and not harm the lawn?
 We like to mow our great quantities of leaves rather than bag and dispose of them each Fall.

-Kanabec County Minnesota lawns and turf
+Kanabec County Minnesota

 Yes, you certainly can mow the pine needles into the lawn.